- Something we can’t live without.

 But let’s think about the great businesses who spend almost half of their revenue on Marketing and we can’t seem to get their names out of our heads.

-Think about Coca Cola who spends nearly 3 billion a year on Marketing and I could bet you my last dollar that you know what Coca Cola is and what they do, you might even drunk one today.
+Think about Coca Cola who spends nearly 3 billion a year on Marketing and I would bet you my last dollar that you know what Coca Cola is and what they do, you might even drunk one today.

-The businesses who spend the most on Marketing win… PERIOD.
+The businesses that spend the most on Marketing win… PERIOD.
 The more you spend on Marketing the more exposure you will have to the consumers know you and are able to familiarize themselves with your brand.

-Would you rather have an option of 10,000 people or 100,000 people knowing about your company.
+Would you rather have an option of 10,000 people or 100,000 people knowing about your company?

 If you want massive growth, I’m pretty sure that you chose 100,000.

 Studies show that businesses that spend up to 40% grow year after year.
 It makes sense because marketing is an investment.
+This is a typical marketing budget for a startup.

 For example, Mindbody invests 39% of their revenue into their Marketing and they experience a 31% percent growth in sales year after year.